Buying real estate in Croatia?

 In Osijek, the average price increase for residential properties over the past year is 7%.

-This uptick is fueled by a vibrant real estate market, with both local and international buyers showing keen interest.
+This uptick is fueled by a exciting real estate market, with both local and international buyers showing keen interest.
 Osijek's charm lies in its affordability and growing demand, making it a hotspot for property investment.

 Foreign buyers, particularly from Germany and Austria, are significantly influencing this trend.
 Their interest is not just casual; it's driven by Osijek's economic stability and unique appeal, which in turn is pushing property prices upward.